The same rules apply to all legal entities

 Restriction of multiple voting rights

 Directors make decisions by voting.
 Usually each director has 1 vote.
 You can record in the articles of association that a director will have multiple votes.
 This is called multiple voting rights.
-The new rule is that a director alone may never have more votes than the rest of the board put together.
+A single director may never have more votes than the rest of the board put together.
 For example, are there only 2 directors?
 Then neither of the 2 directors may have an extra vote.
 The restriction of multiple voting rights also applies to supervisory directors.

 Record what to do if a director cannot participate in the decision